newrelic/terraform-provider-newrelic/website/docs/r/cloud_gcp_integrations.html.markdown

 * `account_id` - (Optional) The New Relic account ID to operate on.
 This allows the user to override the `account_id` attribute set on the provider.
 Defaults to the environment variable `NEW_RELIC_ACCOUNT_ID`.
 * `linked_account_id` - (Required) The ID of the linked GCP account in New Relic.

-The following supported arguments are with minimum metrics polling interval of 300 seconds
+The following arguments/integration blocks are intended to be used with a minimum metrics polling interval of 300 seconds

 * `alloy_db` - (Optional) Alloy DB integration.
 See [Integration blocks](#integration-blocks) below for details.
 * `app_engine` - (Optional) App Engine integration.
 See [Integration blocks](#integration-blocks) below for details.